plotfi/llvm-pi/README.md

 ## Step 2 (Install Dev Packages and setup Linux AArch64 sysroot)

-* Before going any further, inside the newly created docker image, cd to root's home directory (we will be working out of /root inside of Docker) and clone the llvm-rpi4 repo:
+* Before going any further, inside the newly created docker image, cd to root's home directory (we will be working out of /root inside of Docker).
+Install git and clone the llvm-rpi4 repo:

 ```
 cd